ThomWright/ThomWright.github.io/_posts/2024-05-07-how-to-look-smart.md

 - What happens if this message is delayed?
 - What happens if these messages arrive out of order?
 - What happens if this message is processed twice?
 Concurrently?
+After a significant delay?
 - What happens if two related messages are processed concurrently?
 - What happens if this message handler fails partway through?
 Repeatedly?